pyTooling/Actions/doc/JobTemplate/Parameters.rst

+.. _JOBTMPL/Parameters:

 Parameters
 ##########

-The `Parameters` job template is a workaround for the limitations of GitHub Actions to handle global variables in GitHub Actions workflows (see [actions/runner#480](https://github.com/actions/runner/issues/480)).
+The ``Parameters`` job template is a workaround for the limitations of GitHub Actions to handle global variables in GitHub Actions workflows (see `actions/runner#480 <https://github.com/actions/runner/issues/480>`__.

 It generates output parameters with artifact names and a job matrix to be used in later running jobs.